HaimengBai/431slides/class_27/taskafter26.md

 My goal, honestly, is to write 12 case studies, and discuss them through the course.
 We'll see what happens.

-Topic | Coverage in 432
+Topic | Covered in 432?
 -----------------------------------------------------------------------: | ----------------
-Two Projects | Guaranteed
-Shorter Quizzes | Guaranteed
-Shorter, More Frequent Work, especially early in the term | Guaranteed Minute Papers | Guaranteed
-Logistic Regression | Guaranteed
+Two Projects, Shorter Quizzes, Minute Papers | Yes Better Distribution of Work Throughout the Term | Yes Logistic Regression | Yes
-Imputation and analysis with missing values | Guaranteed When confronted with new data, deciding on the best way to model it | Guaranteed Potential Transformation Methods | Guaranteed Non-linear regression models | Guaranteed
+Imputation and analysis with missing values | Yes
+When confronted with new data, deciding on the best way to model it | Yes Potential Transformation Methods | Yes
+Weighted Linear Regression and Robust Linear Regression | Yes Non-linear regression models | Yes
-Polynomial regression | Guaranteed
+Polynomial regression | Yes
-Restricted cubic splines | Guaranteed
+Restricted cubic splines | Yes
+Approaches other than stepwise AIC and hypothesis tests for variable selection | Yes C_p and Best Subsets Regression | Yes
+How many observations do I need to fit a model reasonably? | Yes Cross Validation | Yes
-Approaches other than stepwise AIC and hypothesis tests for variable selection | Guaranteed Jeff Leek's Book "How To Be a Modern Scientist" | Guaranteed Regression models for count data (Poisson, Negative Binomial) | Guaranteed Data Management: Wrangling Data using the Main Verbs of the Tidyverse | Guaranteed Communicating the Results of Statistical Models Well | Guaranteed Live R Demos | Guaranteed
+Jeff Leek's Book "How To Be a Modern Scientist" | Yes, we'll read it all Regression models for count data (Poisson, Negative Binomial) | Yes Regression models for multi-categorical outcomes | Yes Data Management: Wrangling Data using the Main Verbs of the Tidyverse | Yes Communicating the Results of Statistical Models Well | Yes Live R Demos | Yes
-Critiquing the Code of Other People | Guaranteed Multi-factor ANOVA, designing experiments | Guaranteed Kaplan-Meier estimator, Cox proportional hazards models | Guaranteed Building a Web-Based Presentation of Your Work | High Hopes P values, Garden of Forking Paths, Registering Your Analyses | High Hopes Building a Decent Table 1 without going nuts | High Hopes Log-Linear Models for Contingency Tables | High Hopes Mixed Effect Models | High Hopes
+Critiquing the Code of Other People | Yes
+Multi-factor ANOVA, designing experiments | Yes Kaplan-Meier estimator, Cox proportional hazards models | Yes Building a Web-Based Presentation of Your Work | I really hope so.
+Learning a little Shiny | I really hope so.
+P values, Garden of Forking Paths, Registering Your Analyses | I really hope so.
+Building a Decent Table 1 without going nuts | I really hope so.
+Log-Linear Models for Contingency Tables | I really hope so.
+Mixed Effect Models | I really hope so, but we'll see.
-Repeated Measures ANOVA | I hope so
+Repeated Measures ANOVA | I hope so, but we'll see.
-Hierarchical Linear Models | I hope so
+Hierarchical Linear Models | I hope so, but we'll see.
-Longitudinal Analysis other than that | Not much
+Longitudinal Analysis other than that | Not really, no.
-Other Survival Analysis topics | Nope (we have a course in this subject) Cluster Analysis, Principal Components Analysis | A bit, maybe Machine learning methods like the lasso and elastic net | A bit, maybe Scraping data from the web | A bit, maybe
+Other Survival Analysis topics | Nope (we have a course in this subject) Cluster Analysis, Principal Components Analysis | I hope so, but we'll see.
+Machine learning methods like the lasso and elastic net | A bit, maybe.
+Scraping data from the web | At least one example.
-Sensitivity, Specificity, ROC analysis | A bit, maybe Special Methods for Clinical Trials | Not much outside of experiments Propensity Scores, Observational Studies, Causal Effects | Just enough to encourage you to take 500 The problem of multiple comparisons and when to worry about it | I don't know Markov Chains | None
+Sensitivity, Specificity, ROC analysis | A bit, maybe Special Methods for Clinical Trials | Not much outside of experiments Propensity Scores, Observational Studies, Causal Effects | Just enough to encourage you to take 500 The problem of multiple comparisons and when to worry about it | I don't know.
+The mathematics behind all of this stuff | As little as possible.
+Markov Chains | Nope
+Other Things | Probably